- About Us

 See our future outings and events on the Chapter calendar.Next Volunteers and Leaders Meeting:

-Tuesday May 13th, 7:00 pm at REI in Lynnwood.
+Tuesday August 12th, 7:00 pm at REI in Lynnwood.
 (Alderwood Mall) in the second floor conference room (near the rest rooms).
 Please join us.
-We're working on gearing up for the 2014 issues such as coal exports and protecting the Skykomish River.
+We're working on issues such as coal exports and protecting the Skykomish River.
 For details contact Rebecca Wolfe at 425-774-6546.

 Snowshoe trip near Stevens Pass